Despite the impact that credit scores can have, many people misunderstand what they are and how they are calculated.

 Even with this insurance in place, you most likely won’t be approved for a VA or FHA loan with a credit score that’s below 620.

-What is a good credit score to get a low-rate credit card?
+What credit score is need to get a low-rate credit card?

 How can I find out my credit score?

 Plenty of credit card companies offer free FICO scores to customers nowadays.
 Some even offer free scores to non-customers.
-You can also purchase your FICO credit score at FICO’s website, MyFICO.
+You can also purchase them at FICO’s website, MyFICO.
 Your VantageScore can be purchased from the VantageScore’s website.

 If your credit score isn’t where you need it to be to qualify for the types of credit you deserve, there are several things you can do to improve your scores over time:

-- Pay your creditors on time.
-Keeping current with your payments is the best way to build positive momentum in your credit scores.
+- Pay your bills on time.
+Keeping current with your payments is the best way to build credit.
 Even six months of on-time payments can make a significant impact.

 - Lower your debt to income ratio.
 The more debt you carry relative to your income, the lower your credit scores will be.
 Try to pay off credit cards and pay down loans to give yourself some breathing room.

 - Pay down maxed out credit cards.
+Credit utilization is a big factor.
 Using all of your available credit is a red flag to lenders that you are high-risk.
 So pay down any balances until you are using one-third or less of your available credit.

 - Remove errors from your credit report.
 Any negative items on your credit report that aren’t accurate will hurt your chances at getting approved for credit.
 This includes late payments, charge-offs, collection accounts and more.
 Dispute any errors you find, or hire a reputable credit repair specialist to get the job done for you.